California flag

 State Requirements

 California has moderate homeschool requirements.
-Families must homeschool for at least 175 days per year.
-You'll need to file notice with your state education department.
+Families must homeschool at least 175 days per year, and you'll file notice with the state Department of Education.

 175 days/year